 Monthly schedule example: Pine Co. has a monthly deposit schedule.
 It paid wages each Friday during January but did not pay any wages during February.
-Under the monthly schedule, Pine Co. must deposit the combined tax liabilities for the January paydays by February 17 (February 15 and 16 are nonbanking days).
+Under the monthly schedule, Pine Co. must deposit the combined tax liabilities for the January paydays by February 16 (February 15 is a nonbanking day).
 Pine Co. does not have a deposit requirement for February (due by March 16) because no wages were paid and, therefore, it did not have a tax liability for the month.

 Semiweekly schedule example: Green Inc., which has a semiweekly deposit schedule, pays wages once each month on the last day of the month.
 Although Green Inc. has a semiweekly deposit schedule, it will deposit just once a month because it pays wages only once a month.
-The deposit, however, will be made under the semiweekly deposit schedule as follows: Green Inc.'s tax liability for the March 31 (Tuesday) payday must be deposited by April 3 (Friday).
-Under the semiweekly deposit schedule, liabilities arising on Saturday through Tuesday must be deposited by the following Friday.
+The deposit, however, will be made under the semiweekly deposit schedule as follows: Green Inc.'s tax liability for the March 31 (Wednesday) payday must be deposited by April 7 (Wednesday).
+Under the semiweekly deposit schedule, liabilities arising on Wednesday through Friday must be deposited by the following Wednesday.

-\$500 Rule
+\$1,000 Rule

-If an employer accumulates a tax liability of less than \$500 during a quarter, no deposits are required and this liability may be paid with Form 941 for the quarter.
-However, if you are unsure that you will accumulate less than \$500, deposit under the appropriate rules so that you will not be subject to failure-to-deposit penalties.
+If an employer accumulates a Form 941 tax liability of less than \$1,000 during a quarter, no deposits are required and this liability may be paid with Form 941 for the quarter.
+However, if you are unsure that you will accumulate less than \$1,000, deposit under the appropriate deposit rules so that you will not be subject to failure-to-deposit penalties.